-This one-time program provides $3 million to each of six community planning and development organizations over three years, along with significant technical assistance on conceiving, executing, and financing creative placemaking projects aimed at achieving their missions more effectively and for more of their communities.
+This one-time program provided $3 million to each of six community planning and development organizations over three years, along with significant technical assistance on conceiving, executing, and financing creative placemaking projects aimed at achieving their missions more effectively and for more of their communities.

-The six participating organizations include:
+The six participating organizations included:

 - Cook Inlet Housing Authority, Anchorage, AK

 - Little Tokyo Service Center, Los Angeles, CA

 - Southwest Minnesota Housing Partnership, Southwest Region, MN